JokullFreysteinsson/jokullfreysteinsson.github.io/verkefni1/git-svor.md

     Útgáfustýring er kerfi sem skráir breytingar í skrá

-5. Hverjir eru helstu kostir við að nota GIT?
+5. Hverjir eru helstu kostir við að nota GIT? það er þægilegt gott að nota það

 6. Hversu oft telur þú að eigi að gera færslur (commit) í verkefni?

-7. Hvað er átt við með “Working Directory”?” og “Staging Area” í GIT?
+7. Hvað er átt við með “Working Directory”?” og “Staging Area” í GIT? working directory is a directory of a heiraechical file system. staging area holds changes that you hve made to your source files.